 Last Tuesday, around 30 members of the Budjiti community travelled to our Naree Reserve in New South Wales to return a collection of cultural artefacts back on country.

-The artefacts that were repatriated in the special cultural ceremony – among them grinding stones, grinding plates and message sticks – had been found around the homestead after Bush Heritage took on management of Naree in 2012.
+The artefacts that were repatriated in a special cultural ceremony – among them grinding stones, grinding plates and message sticks – had been found around the homestead after Bush Heritage took on management of Naree in 2012.

 They'll now be used as a learning landscape for other Budjiti people and to teach the broader community about Budjiti culture.